sawshep/sawyershepherd.org-hugo/content/post/ung-cyberhawks-memory-writeup-linux-memory-forensics-with-volatility-2.md

 ## Basic Forensics

-We shouldn't get ahead of ourselves by jumping straight in to using Volatility--performing basic forensics with programs like Strings and Binwalk can help understand the problem on a deeper level.
+We shouldn't get ahead of ourselves by jumping straight in to using Volatility---performing basic forensics with programs like Strings and Binwalk can help understand the problem on a deeper level.
 Unlike Volatility, both programs are included in Kali by default.